Ifá: Babalawos

-The restriction on female initiation is explained through the story that the òrìṣà Orula was furious that Yemayá, his wife, had used his tabla divining board and subsequently decided to ban women from ever touching it again.
+The restriction on female initiation is explained through the story that the oricha Orula was furious that Yemayá, his wife, had used his tabla divining board and subsequently decided to ban women from ever touching it again.
 Among the Fon, one tradition maintains that women do not need to be initiated into the traditions of the female spirit Gbădu—who is Fá's wife—because they already have the power of creation within them.
 According to Fon diviners, keeping women and Gbădu apart ensures a conceptual state of coolness.
 This extends to a taboo on women eating any of the meat from animals sacrificed to Gbădu.

 Once an individual is initiated as a babalawo they are given a pot containing various items, including palm nuts, which is believed to be the literal embodiment of Orula.
 Babalawos provide offerings to Orula, including animal sacrifices and gifts of money.
 In Cuba, Ifá typically involves the casting of consecrated palm nuts to answer a question.
 The babalawo then interprets the message of the nuts depending on how they have fallen; there are 256 possible configurations in the Ifá system, which the babalawo is expected to have memorised.
 Individuals approach the babalawo seeking guidance, often on financial matters, at which the diviner will consult Orula through the established divinatory method.
 In turn, those visiting the babalawos pay them for their services.